Humanoid Robots and Humanoid AI: Review, Perspectives and Directions: Paradigms and Categorization of Humanoid AI and AI Humanoids

-The taxonomy of AI humanoid robots reflects the interaction and synergy between robotics and AI and between intelligence systems and human systems.
-Fig. \ref{fig:hrobot-family} shows a taxonomy of AI robots and AI humanoid robots.
+With the ecosystem of humanoid AI, we further explore the interactions and synergy between AI and robotics and between human science and intelligent science.
+They result in the taxonomy of humanoid AI and AI humanoids, as shown in Fig. \ref{fig:hrobot-family}.